Sima Qian: As Han court official

 After his travels, Sima was chosen to be a Palace Attendant in the government, whose duties were to inspect different parts of the country with Emperor Wu in 122 BC.
 Sima married young and had one daughter.
-In 110 BC, at the age of thirty-five, Sima Qian was sent westward on a military expedition against some "barbarian" tribes.
+In 110 BC, at the age of 35, Sima Qian was sent westward on a military expedition against some "barbarian" tribes.
 That year, his father fell ill due to the distress of not being invited to attend the Imperial Feng Sacrifice.
-Suspecting his time was running out, he summoned his son back home to take over the historical work he had begun.
-Sima Tan wanted to follow the Annals of Spring and Autumn—the first chronicle in the history of Chinese literature.
-It appears that Sima Tan was only able to put together an outline of the work before he died. the postface of the completed Shiji, there is a short essay on the six philosophical schools that is explicitly attributed to Sima Tan.
+Suspecting that his time was running out, he summoned his son back home to take over the historical work he had begun.
+Sima Tan wanted to follow the Spring and Autumn Annals, the first chronicle in the history of Chinese literature.

+It appears that Sima Tan was only able to put together an outline of the work before he died.
+The postface of the completed Shiji, there is a short essay on the six philosophical schools that is explicitly attributed to Sima Tan.
 Otherwise, there are only fragments of the Shiji that are speculated to be authored by Sima Tan or based on his notes.
-Fueled by his father's inspiration, Sima Qian spent much of the subsequent decade authoring and compiling the Records of the Grand Historian, completing it before 91 BC, probably around 94 BC.
+Fueled by his father's inspiration, Sima Qian spent much of the subsequent decade authoring and compiling the Shiji (sometimes translated into English as Records of the Grand Historian) and completed it before 91 BC, probably around 94 BC.
 Three years after the death of his father, Sima Qian assumed his father's previous position as taishi.
 In 105 BC, Sima was among the scholars chosen to reform the calendar.
 As a senior imperial official, Sima was also in the position to offer counsel to the emperor on general affairs of state.